If your air conditioner is humming but won’t start, the issue may be due to a lack of power or an electrical component malfunction.

 Conclusion

-In conclusion, a humming air conditioner is usually an indication of a problem with the unit’s electrical components.
+In conclusion, a humming air conditioner usually indicates a problem with the unit’s electrical components.

-If your AC hums but won’t start, you should turn off the power to the unit and contact a professional HVAC technician for help in diagnosing and fixing it.
+If your AC hums but won’t start, you should turn off the power to the unit and contact a professional HVAC technician to help diagnose and fix it.

 Don’t attempt to fix the issue yourself as this could result in further damage or personal injury.